 After hearing about San Marcos as the green smoothie drinking, yoga doing, hippie town I decided that I would stay there.

-I meant to stay only a week, swim in the lake, do yoga, hike a volcano, maybe take some Spanish classes, but I ended up staying just shy of one month.
+I meant to stay only a week, swim in the lake, do yoga, hike a volcano, maybe take some Spanish classes, but I ended up staying a month.

 I was absolutely hooked.